 Purpose of the Old Testament Law

 Jesus said that “unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven,” (Matt.
-5:20) And many people have tried in vain to attain this level of perfect righteousness.
+5:20) And many people in the Churches of Christ have tried in vain to attain an "acceptable" level of righteousness.

 But the Bible says that if we will place our faith and trust in Jesus Christ, that the very righteousness of Christ Himself is given to us.
 That is why Romans 3:31 says that by faith ‘we uphold the righteous requirements of the law,’ for the righteousness of Jesus is credited or imputed to us.